 Lift Bridge Coffee.
 Visiting downtown Tacoma?
 Fuel up at this urban multi-roaster coffee shop on the main floor of Court House Square.
 Enjoy the historic architecture and art on the walls while noshing on Spilled Butter pastries.
 Important note: It is not open on weekends.
 1102 A. St., Tacoma

 The Spar.
-You might not think The Spar (Tacoma's oldest saloon) would be kid-friendly, but you'd be wrong.
-They serve coffee as well as breakfast and lunch fare.
+You might not think The Spar (Tacoma’s oldest saloon) would be kid-friendly, but you’d be wrong.
+The Spar serves coffee as well as breakfast and lunch fare.
 A reader raves about the chill atmosphere and little nook with toys for kids.
 2121 North 30th St., Tacoma.
 253-627-8215